-- (1) There shall be maintained at a banking institution in the territory a cheque account in the name of the guardian's fund - - (a) into which shall be deposited all amounts received by the Master which may or are required to be deposited in the guardian's fund in terms of this Act; and - (b) from which shall be paid all amounts which are, in terms of this Act, required to be paid out as a charge to the guardian's fund. - (2) Moneys in the cheque account referred to in subsection (1) which are not required for immediate use shall be invested at any financial institution approved by the Cabinet or in any public stock or bonds or bills of exchange or debentures issued under section 27 of the State Finance Act, 1982 (Act 1 of 1982).
+- (1) There shall be maintained at a banking institution in the territory a cheque account in the name of the guardian's fund - - (a) into which shall be deposited all amounts received by the Master which may or are required to be deposited in the guardian's fund in terms of this Act; and - (b) from which shall be paid all amounts which are, in terms of this Act, required to be paid out as a charge to the guardian's fund. - (2) The Minister, after consultation with the Master and with the concurrence of the Minister responsible for finance, may by notice in the Gazette determine the governance framework for investment of moneys, in the cheque account referred to in subsection (1), which are not required for immediate use.